- Military Basics

-- You have access to the full range of FAP services, including medical care, counseling, and support from a victim advocate.
-They will work with you to develop a safety plan and identify your next steps, including pursuing options outside the military system.
+- You have access to the full range of FAP services, including counseling and support from a domestic abuse victim advocate.
+They will work with you to develop a safety plan and identify your next steps, including pursuing options both within and outside the military system.

-Victims are also entitled to the protections of privileged communication with a chaplain, but disclosing domestic abuse to the chaplain is not a report and will not connect you to FAP services.
+Victims are also entitled to the protections of privileged communication with a chaplain.
+Disclosing domestic abuse to a chaplain is not the same as making a report and will not connect you to FAP services.

 Victim Advocate Locator

-Use the Victim Advocacy Search Tool to find the FAP victim advocate closest to you.
+Use the Victim Advocacy Search Tool to find the domestic abuse victim advocate closest to you.

-Because victim safety is a priority, if you or another person is in immediate risk of serious harm, you cannot use the restricted reporting option.
-Note: The restricted reporting option does not apply to child abuse cases, which are required by law to be reported to law enforcement and child protective services.
+Because victim safety is a priority, you cannot use the restricted reporting option if you are in immediate risk of serious harm.
+And the restricted reporting option does not apply to child abuse cases, which are required by law to be reported to law enforcement and child protective services.

 Unrestricted or non-confidential reporting option